jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

  [Femoral head](https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs00167-010-1372-1/MediaObjects/167_2010_1372_Fig4_HTML.gif?as=webp),
  [Tibial plateau](https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs00167-010-1372-1/MediaObjects/167_2010_1372_Fig5_HTML.gif?as=webp).

-##### Tibia insertion:
+##### Tibial insertion
 Stӓubli and Rauschning (1994)[@Staeubli1994]: 43.3% of the anterior-to-posterior distance across the tibia as measured at the level of the posterior tibial margin at the posterior intercondylar area.In their study,the anteriormost fibers inserted at 27.5% across the plateau.

 Frank et al. (2010)[@Frank2010]: "The average AP diameter of the tibia was measured to be 50 ± 4 mm (range 40–64 mm).
 Female knees averaged 47 ± 3 mm compared to 52 ± 4 mm in men.
-The anterior-most position of the ACL attachment on the tibia was, on average, 14 ± 3 mm (range 8–26 mm) from the anterior edge of the tibia, or 28 ± 5% the total depth of the tibia.
-In women, the anterior-most position of the insertion was, on average, 13 ± 2 mm (28 ± 5%) compared to 15 ± 3 mm (28 ± 5%) in men.
+The anterior-most position of the ACL attachment on the tibia was, on average, 14 ± 3 mm (range 8–26 mm) from the anterior edge of the tibia, or 28 ± 5 % the total depth of the tibia.
+In women, the anterior-most position of the insertion was, on average, 13 ± 2 mm (28 ± 5 %) compared to 15 ± 3 mm (28 ± 5%) in men.
 The posterior-most position of the ACL attachment on the tibia was located, on average, 31 ± 4 mm (range 23–40) from the anterior edge of the tibia, or 63 ± 6% the depth of the tibia.
-In women, the posterior-most position was, on average, 29 ± 3 mm (62 ± 5%) contrasted to 33 ± 4 mm (64 ± 5%) in men.
+In women, the posterior-most position was, on average, 29 ± 3 mm (62 ± 5%) contrasted to 33 ± 4 mm (64 ± 5 %) in men.
 Finally, the central portion of the ACL attachment on the tibia was located, on average, 23 ± 3 mm (range 16–30 mm).
-This center position corresponds to a point 46 ± 4% of the total tibial AP diameter as described.
-In women, this position was located at 21 ± 2 mm (45 ± 4%) compared to 24 ± 3 mm (46 ± 4%) in men.
-It was determined that the ACL takes up an average 36 ± 6% of the sagittal depth of the tibia and that the tibial insertion of the ACL is located between 28 and 63% of the total depth of the tibia in the anterior–posterior (sagittal) plane."
+This center position corresponds to a point 46 ± 4 % of the total tibial AP diameter as described.
+In women, this position was located at 21 ± 2 mm (45 ± 4 %) compared to 24 ± 3 mm (46 ± 4 %) in men.
+It was determined that the ACL takes up an average 36 ± 6 % of the sagittal depth of the tibia and that the tibial insertion of the ACL is located between 28 and 63 % of the total depth of the tibia in the anterior–posterior (sagittal) plane."

-#### Posterior cruciate Ligament (PCL)
+#### Posterior Cruciate Ligament (PCL)

 Positionining of the bundles is based on relative values provided in table 1, 2 and 3 of the Johannsen et al. (2012)[@Johannsen2012] publication.